A sharp threshold for minimum bounded-depth and bounded-diameter spanning trees and Steiner trees in random networks: Introduction

 in both probability and expectation.
 This is tight in the sense that when $k=\log_2\log n - \Delta$,

 \end{theorem} Thus there is a sharp cutoff at depth $\log_2\log n \pm \Theta(1)$ (diameter $2\log_2\log n \pm \Theta(1)$).

 \begin{remark} Any tree of depth~$k$ has diameter $\leq 2k$.
 Any tree of diameter $2k$ is also a tree of depth~$k$, rooted at a uniquely defined central vertex.
 Similarly, any tree of diameter $2k+1$ is a tree of depth~$k$ rooted at a central edge.
 Thus, the principal difference between $\MSTr{k}$ and $\MSTd{2k}$ is that in the first case, the root vertex is pre-specified, and in the second case, any vertex may serve as the root.
-Thus,
+Thus, for a given set $T$ of terminal vertices,